Mary H.K. Choi

 Mary H.K.
-Choi is an American author, editor, television and print journalist.
-She is the author of the young adult novels Emergency Contact (2018) and Permanent Record (2019).
+Choi (born November 21, 1979) is an American author, editor, television and print journalist.
+She is the author of the young adult novels Emergency Contact (2018), Permanent Record (2019), and Yolk (2021).
 She is the culture correspondent on Vice News Tonight on HBO and was previously a columnist at Wired and Allure magazines as well as a freelance writer.

 Life

-Mary Hyun Kyung Choi was born in Seoul, South Korea and immigrated to Hong Kong before her first birthday.
+Mary Hyun Kyung Choi was born in Seoul, South Korea on November 21, 1979 and immigrated to Hong Kong before her first birthday.
 She lived there until moving to Texas just before she turned 14.
 Choi's parents owned and managed a Korean restaurant to support their family.
 She attended a large public high school in a suburb of San Antonio, then college at the University of Texas at Austin, where she majored in Textile and Apparel.
 After college, Choi lived in New York until moving to Los Angeles circa 2014, a decision she described in Oh, Never Mind.
 In a 2021 talk at House of SpeakEasy's Seriously Entertaining program, Choi detailed her struggle with bulimia that lasted into adulthood.

 In a 2024 article in The Cut, Choi wrote about being diagnosed with autism as an adult, at age 43.

 Her brother is Marvel and DC artist Michael Choi.
 She speaks four languages.